 Access Bus 2014

 The 2015 Access Bus will once more work with Year 10 pupils at schools in Middlesbrough and the surrounding areas.
-Dates are not yet confirmed.
+We will visit schools on 16 - 19 March 2015.
 The tour will be funded by King's College and King's College Students Union.
-We will be in touch with schools in February 2015 to arrange sessions, and can be contacted at email@example.com.
+Kristy will be in touch with schools in February 2015 to arrange sessions, and can be contacted at firstname.lastname@example.org.